Skincare, Acne, Anti-aging, Skin school

 Start Slowly

-Start slowly by using tretinoin once every two or three days to build up a tolerance.
+Start slowly by using tretinoin once every two or three days to build a tolerance.
 Start with low strength, such as 0.025.

 Buffer Tretinoin